Children are exposed to lead from many different sources.

 - Las Vegas Lead Hazard Control and Healthy Homes Program

 If you live in the Las Vegas area, the Las Vegas Lead Hazard Control and Healthy Homes Program and offers FREE lead inspections and FREE repairs to the home if lead is found.
-For more information and to find out if you qualify, download and view this Program Flyer or contact Earlie King with the City of Las Vegas at 702-229-5935 or email@example.com
+For more information and to find out if you qualify, visit the City of Las Vegas website for more details here or contact Ztotchil Marquez with the City of Las Vegas at 702-229-4835 or email email@example.com